How to Get Form Information in PHP

 3. Sending with GET

-The alternative to POST is to send the form data with the GET method and to retrieve it using the $_GET array.
+If the form is sent using the GET method, the $_GET array contains the form information.
 The variables are then displayed in the address bar.

 echo $_GET['name'];